MAC1105C – Notes for Advisors

 • If the drop deadline has passed, go to https://broward.edu/studentforms and look for “MAC1105C to MAT0022 Transfer Request.”
 This must be completed by the end of the second week (This option is not available for MAC 1105C sections given in session 3 or summer)

 • The RE will be proctored either using Honorlock in Online and Online Live.
-The RE will be given in class for face to face and blended.
+The RE will be given in class for face to face.

 • If an instructor reports that the student has not completed the RE (one of the options in the first progress report sent by MAC1105C instructors), this means that the student has not had a proper pre-requisite assessment and should be encouraged to attend bootcamp or should discuss their mathematical preparedness with their professor.